The Liquidity Board · Source-Dated Cash and Reserve Estimates

 How to read the Liquidity Board

-The Liquidity Board starts with disclosed figures and then expresses the interval between official updates in a rolling format that is easier to read.
+The Liquidity Board starts with disclosed figures and holds each reference estimate until a new official update is reviewed.
 The point is not to fake real-time certainty.
-It is to keep the liquidity story usable between official drops.
+It is to keep the liquidity story usable while making the age and source of every estimate clear.

 Source order